geminabox/geminabox/README.md

 If you want Geminabox to carry on providing gems when rubygems.org is unavailable, add this to config.ru:

     Geminabox.allow_remote_failure = true

+### RubyGems Proxy Merge Strategy

+When running a proxy, there are three strategies to chose from:

+#### local_gems_take_precedence_over_remote_gems

+When serving gem index information, the list of versions for a particular gem consists of either the versions in the local index or the versions in the remote index, where the local version list for the given gem overwrites the remote version list.
+Unfortunately, it has the undesirable consequence that once a proxied gem has been added to the local index, its version list is reduced to just that version and remote updates will no longer be retrieved.
+See https://github.com/geminabox/geminabox/pull/345 for some discussion on this this topic.

+#### remote_gems_take_precedence_over_local_gems

+When serving gem index information, the list of versions for a particular gem consists of either the versions in the local index or the versions in the remote index, where the remote version list overwrites the local version list.
+Note that this option is rather insecure, especially if you host in-house gems on your server: Given that your in-house gems are not on rugymes.org, an attacker can easily replace any of these gems by uploading a changed gem for an existing version or a gem with a higher version to rubygems.org.

+#### combine_local_and_remote_gem_versions

+When serving gem index information, combine local versions and remote versions.
+This strategy is also insecure, buts was the only one available up to and including Geminabox version 1.2.0.
+It has the unfortunate side effect of disabling the compact index which is paramount for bundler to work efficiently.

 ## HTTP adapter